 36. Reid Travis (Stanford, Senior Forward)

 If it weren’t for injuries, Travis would have made a huge impact much earlier in his career.
 He is built like a fridge who overpowers defenders every night.
 Every team in the Pac-12 had to gameplan for ways to slow down Travis, who averaged 17.4 points and 8.9 rebounds a game last year.
-His strength and finishing ability is why he was a McDonald’s All-American and also why he will be All-Pac 12 again.
+His strength and finishing ability are why he was a McDonald’s All-American and also why he will be All-Pac 12 again.

 35. Ben Lammers (Georgia Tech, Senior Center)